qsiguy/EdgeTX-Widgets/AttInd/Readme.md

 or if another name is desired, edit lines 244 & 245 with your actual pitch and roll telemetry names.

-NOTE: AttInd will display the current flight mode from telemetry value "FM" although it has been intentionally disabled by commenting out the relevant code lines as it "clutters" the instrument.
+NOTE: AttInd will display the current flight mode from telemetry value "FM" centered at the top of the display although it has been intentionally disabled by commenting out the relevant code lines as it "clutters" the instrument.
 If you wish to enable it, un-comment lines 364 -> 369 and ensure your flight mode telemetry value is named "FM".